Considerations for protecting patient information on mobile devices when crossing international borders

 Password and encryption

-If asked, you are obligated to give the border agents your device and the information stored on it in a condition that allows the agent to search it.
+If asked, you are obligated to give border agents your device and the information stored on it in a condition that allows the agent to search it.
 If the device is password-protected or encrypted, you may be required to give the agent the password or the encryption key, or both.
 Agents can also demand passwords for applications on the device, which may allow them to access your social media accounts and emails.

 The agent must delete passwords and encryption keys obtained during a search once they are no longer required for that purpose.